 In the States they have a very similar sauce called Thousand Island dressing, it’s often bought ready made which is pretty dire.
 But it IS okay to make your own Mary Rose sauce using bought mayonnaise.

 In any case, after some experimentation I’ve updated Fanny Craddock’s original mayonnaise and ketchup mix.
-I’ve made the mayonnaise a bit lighter by combining it with yoghurt.
+I’ve made the mayonnaise a bit lighter for modern tastes by combining it with yoghurt.
 And I’ve substituted the ketchup with sundried tomato paste because I reckon that, together with the added umami, that gives a bit of extra depth and flavour.

 Recipe for a Mary Rose sauce – updated by Saucy Dressings: